freeCodeCamp/freeCodeCamp/guide/english/html/elements/b-tag/index.md

 Most browsers will display text in bold type but you should not use it for this purpose, instead use CSS `font-weight` property for purely visual display reasons.
 If you wish to signify the elements content are of special importance use the `<strong>` tag instead.

-An appropriate use case is drawing attention to keywords in a text.
+An appropriate use of case is drawing attention to keywords in a text.

 ### Example:
 ```html